-Now in the univariate case we derive expressions for the first derivative of $\tilde{\lambda}_j(\omega)$, in terms of the corresponding left and right singular vectors.
-It follows from the singular value equations (\ref{eq:sing_val_defn}) above that $\| u_j(\omega) \| = \| w_j(\omega) \| = 1/\sqrt{2}$ (if $\tilde{\lambda}_j(\omega) = 0$ this equality follows from analyticity).
-Now the application of expression (\ref{eq:eigval_1der}) yields
+Next, in the univariate case, we derive expressions for the first derivative of $\tilde{\lambda}_j(\omega)$, in terms of the corresponding left and right singular vectors.
+It follows from the singular value equations (\ref{eq:sing_val_defn}) above that $\| u_j(\omega) \| = \| w_j(\omega) \| = 1/\sqrt{2}$ (if $\tilde{\lambda}_j(\omega) = 0$, this equality follows from analyticity).
+Now, the application of the expression (\ref{eq:eigval_1der}) yields